farcasi/vgdesign/s2/README.md

 # ------

 1. Download Three.js
-2. Name the folder containing Three.js as 'threejs' and store it in this directory.
+2. Name the folder containing Three.js as 'threejs' and store it in the parent directory.